GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 It's a radically different approach from designing by product or feature, where boundaries are drawn around a single GCP functionality.

-Our modules -- and in a much broader sense our FAST stages -- are all designed to encapsulate a set of functionally related resources and their configurations, so that from the outside (when using the module) they can be read as a single block, and referenced as a single unit trusting that they will be fully operational.
+Our modules -- and in a much broader sense our FAST stages -- are all designed to encapsulate a set of functionally related resources and their configurations.
+This achieves two main goals: dramatically improve readabiity by using a single block of code -- a module declaration -- for a logical component; and allowing consumers to consume outputs without having to worry about the dependency chain, as all related resources and configurations are managed internally.

-Taking IAM as an example, we do not offer a single module to centrally manage role bindings (product/feature based approach) but implement it instead in each module since:
+Taking IAM as an example, we do not offer a single module to centrally manage role bindings (the product/feature based approach) but implement it instead in each module (the logical component approach) since:

 - users understand IAM as an integral part of each resource, having bindings in the same context improves readability and speeds up changes
 - resources are not fully usable before their relevant IAM bindings have been applied, encapsulating those allows referencing fully configured resources from the outside
-- managing resources and their bindings in a single module makes code more portable with less dependencies
+- managing resources and their bindings in a single module makes code more portable with fewer dependencies

 The most extensive examples of this approach are our resource management modules.
-The `project` modules for example encapsulates resources for project, project services, logging sinks, project-level IAM bindings, Shared VPC enablement and attachment, metrics scope, budget alerts, organization policies, and several other functionality in a single place.
+For instance, the `project` module encapsulates resources for project, project services, logging sinks, project-level IAM bindings, Shared VPC enablement and attachment, metrics scope, budget alerts, organization policies, and several other functionalities in a single place.

 A typical project module code block is easy to read as it centralizes all the information in one place, and allows consumers referencing it to trust that it will behave as a fully configured unit.